 Vulva is an all-encompassing word.
 The vulva is the area of your body that includes all the parts we might typically label as part of the “vagina”, but it’s important to understand the proper term and everything it includes.

 The vulva encompasses the pubis, the region above your vaginal opening where pubic hair grows, the labia, or lips of the vagina, the clitoris and the clitoral hood, the vaginal opening and the perineum, or the stretch of skin between the vaginal opening and the anus.

 Understanding your anatomy is important for learning how to masturbate, and it also demystifies the process a bit.
 When talking about masturbation, many people swear by clitoral stimulation, and for good reason.
 But the clitoris isn’t just a little nub, it’s a network of sensitive nerve endings that extend into the vaginal walls.
 It sort of looks like a wishbone, and the clitoral head, or glans, is only the tip of the iceberg.

 When you experience pleasure from penetration or G-spot stimulation, many times your clitoris is being stimulated at the same time.
-As you become aroused, the clitoris expands and rubs against the vaginal walls, creating pleasing sensations during penetration.
+As you become aroused the clitoris swells and the portion below the surface, near the vaginal entrance is also stimulated by penetration, adding to the sensations and thrill.
 Some experts say because of this, there’s no difference between vaginal orgasms and clitoral orgasms although opinions differ.
 Some, like the author of the book “She Comes First” theorize that the G-spot may actually be “the root” of the clitoris.